mcale017/Assignment-10-liri-node-app/README.md

 [Spotify API](https://beta.developer.spotify.com/documentation/web-api/)

-#### .env file
+#### dotenv file

-For a user to successfully run Liri, a .env file will have to be manually created and added to the directory per user.
-Inside the .env file, the following format is required and the obtained API keys can be entered in after each corresponding key.
+For a user to successfully run Liri, a dotenv file will have to be manually created and added to the directory per user.
+Inside the dotenv file, the following format is required and the obtained API keys can be entered in after each corresponding key.

 ```
 # Spotify API keys